-In his books Fi al-Mir'ah and al-Mukhtar, al-Bishri showed a talented critical descriptive sense and extraordinary ability to draw extremely accurate and beautiful portraits of a lot of authors, artists and creators whom he met and was acquainted with.
-Besides, he wrote about smashed human samples such as street sellers, vendors, shoeblacks, beggars and misers.
-Some of the most exciting characters that al-Bishri described from the marginalized class in his book al-Mukhtar are: al-Tifl al-Shareed/ The Homeless Child; al-Mutajawwiloun wa Masihu al-Ahdhiya / The Wanderers and the Shoeblackss ; al-Radio Kama Yassifuhu A'rabi Qadim min al-Badiya/ The Radio as it is Described by a Bedouin ; al-Shahhazoun/ the Beggarss.
+In his books Fi al-Mir'ah and al-Mukhtar, al-Bishri showed a talented, critical descriptive sense and an extraordinary ability to draw extremely accurate, beautiful portraits of a large number of authors, artists and creators whom he had met and with whom he was acquainted.
+Besides this, he wrote about oppressed members of humanity, such as street sellers, vendors, shoeblacks, beggars and misers.
+Some of the most exciting characters that al-Bishri described from the marginalized class in his book al-Mukhtar are al-Tifl al-Shareed/ The Homeless Child; al-Mutajawwiloun wa Masihu al-Ahdhiya / The Wanderers and the Shoeblacks; al-Radio Kama Yassifuhu A'rabi Qadim min al-Badiya/ The Radio as it is Described by a Bedouin ; al-Shahhazoun/The Beggars.

-A little has been written about al-Bishri in spite of his being a prominent figure in the Arab and Egyptian culture.
-In the modern period, some people consider the Egyptian writers Bilal Fadhl (b.
-1973) and Omar Taher (b.1975) as adopters of the style of Abd al-Aziz al-Bishri, especially in employing 'irony and sarcasm as a tool in criticizing society.
+Little has been written about al-Bishri, in spite of his being a prominent figure in Arab and Egyptian culture.
+In the modern period, some consider the Egyptian writers Bilal Fadhl (b.
+1973) and Omar Taher (b.1975) to be adopters of the style of Abd al-Aziz al-Bishri, especially in employing irony and sarcasm as a tool in criticizing society.

-The Pen-Portrait genre became popular and it spread in the first half of the twentieth century.
-The following Egyptian journalists were distinguished in writing in this genre: Ahmad al-Saawi Muhammad (1902-1989), Muhammad Zaki Abd al-Qader (1906-1982), Tharwat Abaza (1927-2002), Ahmad Shafiq Bahjat (1932-2011).
-Besides, the writer Yahya Haqi (1905-1992) excelled in writing Pen-Portraits, especially in his book 'Itr al-Al-Ahbab/Perfume of Sweethearts, which constitutes an important station in the art of Literary Pen-Portrait.
-Haqqi defined this genre under the title of 'Al-Lawhat al-Qalamiya (Pen-Paintings).
+The pen-portrait genre became popular and widespread in the first half of the twentieth century.
+The following Egyptian journalists were skilled at writing in this genre: Ahmad al-Saawi Muhammad (1902-1989), Muhammad Zaki Abd al-Qader (1906-1982), Tharwat Abaza (1927-2002), and Ahmad Shafiq Bahjat (1932-2011).
+Besides these individuals, the writer Yahya Haqi (1905-1992) excelled in writing pen-portraits, especially in his book Itr al-Al-Ahbab/Perfume of Sweethearts, which constitutes an important work in the art of the literary pen-portrait.
+Haqqi defined this genre under the title of 'Al-Lawhat al-Qalamiya (“pen-paintings”).